Kuldeep-Attri/docker/README.md

 ### Volumes:

 - Docker volumes allows us to share data
-- Simply allows us to share data between host & container and also between containers
+- Simply allows us to share data between host & Container and also between Containers
 -

-1. Sharing between host and container(vice versa):
+1. Sharing between host and Container(vice versa):

-We need to mount our host directory(source) to container's directory(target)
+We need to mount our host directory(source) to Container's directory(target)

 So prepare a local path which you will mount e.g. */Users/kuldeepsharma/github/docker/files/*

 Create an *index.html* file in this directory and write in this html file.

-Now to mount this directory to a nginx container's directory run the following command:
+Now to mount this directory to a nginx Container's directory run the following command:

 ```
 docker run -d -p 8080:80 --name kd_tut1 -v /Users/kuldeepsharma/github/docker/files/:/usr/share/nginx/html nginx:latest
 ```

-Now, to excute/edit/write in a docker container run the following command:
+Now, to excute/edit/write in a docker Container run the following command:

 ```
-docker exec -it container_name or id bash
+docker exec -it Container_name or id bash
 docker exec -it kd_tut1 bash
 ```